Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Reducing Theorem A to Theorem C and the WWPD Construction Theorem

-\textbf{Weak attraction; nonattracting subgroup systems \cite[Section~1]{\SubgroupsThreeTag}.} Consider a subgroup system~$\A$ in~$F_n$.
-We say that $\A$ is a \emph{vertex group system} if there exists a minimal action $F_n \act T$ on an $\reals$-tree $T$ with trivial arc stabilizers such that $\A$ is the set of conjugacy classes of nontrivial point stabilizers of the action $F_n \act T$ \cite[Section 3]{\SubgroupsOneTag}.
+Consider a subgroup system~$\A$ in~$F_n$.
+We say that $\A$ is a \emph{vertex group system} if there exists a minimal action $F_n \act T$ on an $\reals$-tree $T$ with trivial arc stabilizers such that $\A$ is the set of conjugacy classes of nontrivial point stabilizers of the action $F_n \act T$.

 Consider $\phi \in \Out(F_n)$ and a lamination pair $\Lambda^\pm_\phi \in \L^\pm(\phi)$ which is fixed by~$\phi$.
 Earlier we defined weak attraction of a line to the lamination $\Lambda^+_\phi$ under iteration of $\phi$.
 A conjugacy class is weakly attracted to $\Lambda^+_\phi$ if the periodic line representing that conjugacy class is weakly attracted.
-The \emph{nonattracting subgroup system} of $\Lambda^\pm_\phi$ is denoted $\A_\na(\Lambda^\pm_\phi)$, it is concretely described in terms of any \ct\ representative of a rotationless power of~$\phi$ in \cite[Definitions 1.2]{\SubgroupsThreeTag}, and it is more abstractly characterized by item~\pref{FactAnaChar} of the following compilation of results:
+The \emph{nonattracting subgroup system} of $\Lambda^\pm_\phi$ is denoted $\A_\na(\Lambda^\pm_\phi)$, it is concretely described in terms of any \ct\ representative of a rotationless power of~$\phi$ in Definitions 1.2 of \SubgroupsThree, and it is more abstractly characterized by item~\pref{FactAnaChar} of the following compilation of results: